 I glide towards the island in the middle, making sure I’ve brought the water bottle in one of the float tube’s side pockets.
-Paddling with your legs, using flippers to help, wears you out and if you don’t drink enough you can easily get cramps.
+Paddling with your legs, using flippers to help, wears you out and if you don’t drink enough, you can easily get cramps.
 It’s a terrible experience even when you’re not sat in a flotation device, and absolutely horrible when you’re stuck inside one.
 My friend Biggo – the name indicates he’s not a small guy – went fishing one day.
 He’d forgotten to bring water.
 After a while, his thigh cramped so hard Biggo thought it was a blood clot.
 He tried to paddle back with the leg that still worked, but it cramped up as well.
-A neighbour heard Biggo’s cries of pain, also figured it was a blood clot, and threw himself in a boat.
-Once out there he throws him a rope and towed the big guy to the jetty.
+A neighbour heard Biggo’s cries of pain, figured it was a blood clot, and threw himself in a boat.
+Once out there he threw him a rope and towed the big guy to the jetty.

 I glide up behind the dentist’s house in the village.
 He’s here for the third night in a row.
 There’s a lot of fish biting around us, but not close enough.
 The dentist says:

 — When it’s like this, it isn’t easy to know whether to paddle towards them or just sit and wait for them to come.

 — I know.
 Unfortunately, I’m not very patient, so I usually paddle, I say.

 — Yes, I’m the same.
 And the only thing that happens is that once you get there, they stop biting and start again exactly at the spot you came from.